 This year we will be working on completing a careers assessment, called Strengths Explorer.
 You will complete this in February during a long homeroom session.
 We will also have a meeting in March to discuss the results and how to access more information in Naviance.
 This assessment will give you ideas on your strengths, how to improve your strengths and what careers may be of interest to you based on your strengths.
 The system gives you lots of information on a particular career (pay, education required, etc.), college majors that might relate to that specific career and colleges that offer that major.
 It is an all-inclusive report that can assist you as you think about potential job, major and college options in the future.
-Remember to have your Strengths and Action Items in mind in case we stop you in the hall and ask!
-Hopefully you were able to attend our Sophomore Student and Parent College Planning Meeting on April 13 and the Virtual Signature College events during the week of April 19.
-If you are interested in seeing the Virtual Signature College Event recordings, they are posted in the Student and Parent Portals in MyAHA.
+This spring, you will be invited to attend our Sophomore Student and Parent College Planning Meeting on March 29 and our annual college fair on April 17.
+This year the college fair will be hosted at St. Thomas Academy.

 Students, remember to update your resume in Naviance to keep track of all your activities and community service for the year.

 Freshmen, Class of 2026:

-Ms. Kjorstad and Mrs. Proctor were excited to meet you in the College and Career Center this year.
+Ms. Kjorstad and Mrs. Proctor are excited to meet you in the College and Career Center this year.

 Remember this is the first year in building your file for college.
 This year does count in your grades and information we send to colleges.
 Continue to do your best academically and get involved in your school or community.
 All of these things are important.

 Next year, as sophomores, we will be working on career possiblities.
 You will complete a career assessment and we encourage you to watch for career speakers throughout the year in the College and Career Center.
 You can sign up for any career speaker of interest in the CCC with your college counselor or with the parent volunteer.
 Career and College speakers are open to freshmen.
 Always feel free to see you college counselor with any questions.